6 Reasons that Make Corporate Employees the Ideal Target Audience for Brands

 Secondly, Corporate employees are what you would call a viable buyer.

-They fulfill all the three factors that make them viable buyers: they are likely to have a decent credit, they are professional with a fixed income, they have equity for down payment.
+They fulfill all the three factors that make them viable buyers:

 4. Power of word of mouth marketing

 “If you do build a great experience, customers tell each other about that.
 Word of mouth is very powerful.” ~ Jeff Bezos